Diversity at Fremont #1

 The 1.7 million acre Wind River Indian Reservation, established by the Bridger-Teton Treaty in 1864, is home to the Eastern Shoshone and Northern Arapaho tribes.
 It is the seventh-largest Indian reservation in the United States, encompassing a land area of 8,995.733 sq km (3,473.272 sq mi).
 The 2000 census reported a population of 23,250 inhabitants.

-Headquarters are at Fort Washakie.
+Tribal headquarters is located in the town of Fort Washakie.
 Of the population of 7,000 Native Americans (full or part), 54% were Arapaho and 30% Shoshone and 22% spoke a language other than English at home.

 Lander is situated south of the reservation boundary.
 Several other county school districts are located within the reservation boundaries.